Division of Dobell: History

 The Division of Dobell was created in 1984 and is named in honour of Sir William Dobell, the painter.
 Dobell was originally a fairly safe seat for the Australian Labor Party, held by Michael Lee, a former minister in the Keating government.
 The seat was won by the Liberal Party in the 2001 election.
 The Liberals consolidated their hold on the seat at the 2004 election; however Labor regained the seat at the 2007 election when Craig Thomson defeated Ken Ticehurst.

-The seat has been held by Labor’s Emma McBride since 2016.
+The seat has been held by Labor's Emma McBride since 2016.

 Boundaries

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 The division is located in the Central Coast region and includes the suburbs of The Entrance, Tuggerah and Wyong.
 The electorate stretches from Blue Haven in the north to Wyoming in the south, from The Entrance in the East through the Jilliby Valley.
 The division includes the suburbs Bateau Bay, Berkeley Vale, Blue Haven, The Entrance, Gorokan, Jilliby, Lisarow, Ourimbah, Toukley, Tuggerah, Tumbi Umbi, Wamberal, Wyoming, and Wyong.

+Since the division was created in 1984, it covered areas previously part of the divisions of Robertson, Shortland and Hunter.